 The inception of Neurosurgery services in JIPMER was in July 2006 when Dr. Roopesh Kumar and Dr. Gopalakrishnan joined as assistant professors.
-The neurosurgery team initially functioned under the administrative control of the department of General Surgery till 2008, when it was accorded the status of a full fledged department.
+The neurosurgery team initially functioned under the administrative control of the Department of General Surgery until 2008, when it was accorded the status of a full-fledged department.
 Dr. Hari and Dr. Shankar Ganesh subsequently joined as senior residents.
-Dr. Shankar Ganesh was appointed assistant professor in 2009 and in 2010 Dr. Venkatesh joined as assistant professor, bringing the faculty strength up to 4.
+Dr. Shankar Ganesh was appointed an assistant professor in 2009 and in 2010 Dr. Venkatesh joined as an assistant professor, bringing the faculty strength up to 4.
 Dr. Shakar Ganesh resigned and was relieved of his responsibilities in 2012.
 Dr. Ramesh joined the department as assistant professor in 2013.
-Dr Sathia Prabhu joined the department in September 2013.
+Dr. Sathia Prabhu joined the department in September 2013.
 Dr. Roopesh Kumar resigned and was relieved in January 2015.
 The department currently functions as a single unit.
 The Out-patient schedule is as follows -

 Monday - Dr. A S Ramesh and Dr. Sathia Prabhu

 Thursday - Dr. Gopalakrishnan MS and Dr. Venkatesh S Madhugiri